The Quick Verdict

 When to Pick Bryce Canyon

 Choose Bryce if you want wonder.
 If you prefer contemplation over adrenaline.
 If you’re traveling with family or folks who aren’t strong hikers.
 If you have 1-2 days.
-If you want incredible stargazing.
+If you want some of the best stargazing in the country.
 If you want to see something that looks like it belongs on another planet.

 The Best Plan: Do Both